-Individuals with depression may benefit by interacting with nature.
+Individuals with depression may benefit from interacting with nature.

-Research published in the Journal of Affective Disorders in 2012 suggested that individuals with major depressive disorder who engaged in 50-minute walks in a natural setting showed significant memory span increases compared to study participants who walked in an urban setting.
-That participants also showed increases in mood was noted, the effects were not found to be correlated with memory, leading researchers to suggest that other mechanisms or replication of previous work may be involved.
+Research published in the Journal of Affective Disorders in 2012 suggested that individuals with a major depressive disorder who engaged in 50-minute walks in a natural setting showed significant memory span increases compared to study participants who walked in an urban setting.
+Participants also showed increases in mood, yet the effects were not found to be correlated with memory, leading researchers to suggest that other mechanisms or replication of previous work may be involved.

 Reductions in anxiety levels may result from green exercise.

-While exercise is nearly universally recommended as a means of improving overall health and well-being, the benefits of green exercise have recently been studied relative to how such activity reduces levels of anxiety.
-Researchers found that green exercise produced moderate short-term reductions in anxiety, and found that for participants who believed they were exercising in more natural environments, the levels of reduction in anxiety were even greater.
+While exercise is universally recommended to improve overall health and well-being, the benefits of green exercise have recently been studied relative to how such activity reduces anxiety levels.

-Urban and rural green space may help mitigate stress for children and the elderly.
+Urban and rural green spaces may help mitigate stress for children and the elderly.

 Mood and self-esteem improve after green exercise.